Capitol of Puerto Rico: History

 Originally symbolizing self-governance in Puerto Rico as a territory of the U.S. under an insular government of elected Puerto Rican delegates and appointed American officials established by the Foraker Act of 1900, the construction of the Capitol was first introduced by autonomy supporter and Resident Commissioner Luis Muñoz Rivera in 1907.
-Prior to the Capitol, the Legislative Assembly convened in the current seat of the Department of State, the Palacio de la Real Intendencia (Palace of the Royal Intendancy) in the Old San Juan historic quarter.
+Prior to the Capitol, the Legislative Assembly convened in the Palacio de la Diputación (Palace of the Deputation) in the Old San Juan historic quarter, the former seat of the Provincial Deputation of Puerto Rico, which intermittently represented the archipelago and island at the Cortes Generales or Spanish Parliament from the enactment Constitution of Cadiz in 1812 to the establishment of the Autonomous Province of Puerto Rico in 1897.

 Design selection

 In 1907, the amount of $250,000 was allocated for the construction of the building and another $50,000 for the establishment of an international competition for a final design, which was to be divided into three principal spaces to house the Legislative Assembly, composed of the Executive Council, a precursor to the Senate composed of 11 members appointed by the President of the U.S., and the House of Delegates, a precursor to the House of Representatives composed of 35 members elected by the Puerto Rican people, and the Supreme Court, a judicial body composed of a chief justice and four associate justices appointed by the President.

 By 1908, a total of 139 architectural designs were submitted in anonymity mostly from the U.S., but also from Puerto Rico, Cuba, Canada, and France.
 The evaluation of the proposals was headed by William F. Willoughby, President of the Executive Council, José de Diego, Speaker of the House and represented by Luis Muñoz Rivera, José S. Quiñones, Chief Justice of the Supreme Court, and Laurence Grahame, Secretary of the Interior.
 Three American architects also joined the commission: E.B.
 Homerde, John E. Howe, and Bowen Bancroft Smith.
 Three projects were selected, belonging to Frank E. Perkins from New York City, James H. Ritchie and Lewis B. Abbot from Boston, and Henry L. Beadle from New York City.